 This became apparent to me from the very readable article of Lachaud \cite{lach}.
-My hope is that the finite-dimensional operators and the rational functions they correspond to, are susceptible of quantitative estimation that would not make sense for the infinite-dimensional operator.
+My hope is that the finite-dimensional operators and the rational functions they correspond to, are susceptible of quantitative estimation that would not make sense for the infinite-dimensional operators.

 It is well known that the zeroes of $\zeta$ should be modelled by the eigenvalues of certain random matrices.
 This originated in the work of Dyson and Montgomery \cite{M} and was experimentally confirmed by remarkable calculations of Odlyzko \cite{Odl}.
 Katz and Sarnak extended the model to other $L$-functions \cite{Kat}.
 In the past two decades a huge amount of work has been done on this connection in particular by Keating, Snaith and their collaborators \cite{Keat}.
 While strictly speaking this is only indirectly related to the results in this article the random model is clearly a crucial inspiration.